-Metal additive manufacturing has advanced in just a few decades from research and development only to major end-use production environments.
+Metal additive manufacturing has advanced in just a few decades from research and development only to playing an important role in major end-use production environments.
 The manner of producing metal parts for the entire range of the energy sector with selective laser melting generates new opportunities to produce previously impossible geometries including internal cooling channels or undercuts, for example.
-The paradigm shift in the industry continues as the idea that complexity comes for free expands as more and more energy companies incorporate additive manufacturing designs into their production.
+The paradigm shift in the industry continues as the idea that complexity comes for free expands as more energy companies incorporate additive manufacturing designs into their production.

 - Increase performance of components with integrated features built into part geometry

 - AM technology advancements enable new spare part manufacturing opportunities and supply chain enhancement

 - Material development on SLM systems for high-temperature environments